JREAM/config-ubuntu/README.md

 as a Desktop and a Server.

-Terminal Help Has been moved: [Ubuntu Cheatsheet](#https://github.com/JREAM/ubuntu-cheatsheet)
+Terminal Help Has been moved: [https://github.com/JREAM/ubuntu-cheatsheet](https://github.com/JREAM/ubuntu-cheatsheet)

 ### Script Files
 There are two main script files: